 - Focal plane (focal length)

-It is a characteristic of the lens, it has nothing to do with the camera
+It is a characteristic of the lens, and it has nothing to do with the camera.

-plane It is the plane where the points of the object of interest are projected, where all the rays ‘add up’ and generate a sharp image
+plane It is the place where the points of the object of interest are projected, where all the rays ‘add up’ and generate a sharp image

-is a characteristic of the camera.
+It is a characteristic of the camera.
 It has nothing to do with the focal plane (objective).
-The position of the sensor (and therefore the plane of the sensor) is indicated in many cameras by a symbol: circle crossed by a line.
-The line indicates the position of the front of the sensor.
+The sensor’s position (and therefore the sensor plane) is indicated in many cameras by a circle crossed by a line.
+The line shows the part of the front of the sensor.

-Logically everything has to be calculated so that the image plane comes to coincide with the sensor plane, at least for the objects (distances) that we usually photograph.
-If not, we would have a problem🙂
+Logically everything has to be calculated so that the image plane coincides with the sensor plane, at least for the objects (distances) that we usually photograph.
+If not, we would have a problem.🙂

 Why is there so much confusion?

-First, because the sensor plane and the image plane coincide for the object of interest (the object that we want to show in focus).
+First, the sensor plane and the image plane coincide for the object of interest (the thing we want to show in focus).

-Second, because the terminology: ‘focus’ or ‘put in focus’, ‘out of focus’, etc … refers to the focus of the lens and implies that it is the image that is ‘in focus’
+Second, because the terminology: ‘focus’ or ‘put in focus,’ ‘out of focus, etc … refers to the lens’s focus and implies that it is the image that is in focus.’

-Third because in a camera, for the most common situations, the distances between the focus (focal plane) and the sensor (image plane for a certain object) are minimal.
+Third because in a camera, for the most common situations, the distances between the focus (focal plane) and the sensor (image plane for a particular object) are minimal.

-This is because the distance to the object is usually on the order of meters, while the focal length is on the order of millimeters.
+This is because the object’s distance is usually on meters, while the focal length is on millimeters.

-If you do the math with the formula for thin converging lenses (ideal) you will see that the difference in distances between the focus (f) and the image plane (di) are very small.
+If you do the math with the formula for thin converging lenses (ideal), you will see that the difference in distances between the focus (f) and the image plane (di) is minimal.